alexaulbach/RadarTracker/README.md

 that are "touched" by this area will be charted).

 **This is an CPU-expensive operation if you place many radars!**

+Much more expensive are radars (from other mods), that chart a wider area: An area of 200x200 is 4 times larger, than 100x100.
+Not 2.

 So for very big factories it is a good idea to reduce the number of radars.
 But with growing factory you just need the overview!